Governance That Drives AI From Pilot to Reality — Live with Atlan + Snowflake, May 15. RSVP Now →

 • Document AI (generally available): Intelligent data processing (IDP) to extract content from a large volume of documents at scale

-• Cortex Fine-Tuning (public preview): Customize LLMs to increase their accuracy and performance for use-case specific tasks
+• Cortex Fine-Tuning (generally available): Customize LLMs to increase their accuracy and performance for use-case specific tasks

 • Cortex Search (generally available): A text search service that provides LLMs with context from your latest proprietary data

-• Cortex Analyst (public preview): A natural language interface for asking business questions
+• Cortex Analyst (generally available): A natural language interface for asking business questions

 Let’s explore some of the most prominent Snowflake Cortex capabilities further.